 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer’s PIL, Naprosyn® 250 mg and 500 mg Tablets; Roche Products Limited, The electronic Medicines Compendium.
-Dated April 2013.
+Manufacturer’s PIL, Naproxen 250 mg and 500 mg Tablets; Actavis UK Limited, The electronic Medicines Compendium.
+Dated August 2016.

 Manufacturer’s PIL, Vimovo® 500 mg/20 mg modified-release tablets; AstraZeneca UK Limited, The electronic Medicines Compendium.
 Dated February 2017.

 British National Formulary 73rd Edition (Mar 2017); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.